 If you have a Limited Company then you may either purchase the vehicle outright or lease it.
 If you buy the vehicle it is treated as a capital allowance and written down against taxable profits over several years.
 If you need to take out a loan, then the interest, not the capital, of the loan is a company expense.
 Alternatively, many companies find it more efficient to lease vehicles.
 The lease payments are entirely eligible as a business expense, alongside running costs.
 If you use the vehicle for personal use then that would be charged as a benefit in kind.
 Vans and motorcycles can qualify for 100% allowances under the Annual Investment Allowance scheme.

 It is important to remember that reducing costs in both the short term and long term is about compromising and constantly evolving to suit the needs of your business.
+And finally whatever type of vehicle you have, if you urgently need to raise funds for cash flow your vehicle is an asset that you could use as security for a loan, even title loans for motorcycles.

 As a business owner, it is important to keep tabs on your business, ensuring you are getting the best value for money at all times, so you can save money in every area of your business.
 If you can help reduce carbon use and pollution at the same time that has to be a good thing all round.